Saxony Germany Travel Guide

 No specific exit fees or taxes for leaving from Germany for tourists.
 Airport taxes typically included in airfare price.

 For flying: Arrive at Dresden Airport (DRS) at least 1.5-2 hours before a domestic or Schengen flight.
-For an international (non-Schengen) flight, plan to be THERE two-3 hours before departure.
+For an international (non-Schengen) flight, plan to arrive 2-3 hours before departure.
 Always verify with your specific airline for their recommended arrival times.

-For train or bus departures out of Dresden Hauptbahnhof, arriving 15-30 minutes before departure is generally adequate.
+For train or bus departures out of Dresden Hauptbahnhof, arriving 15-HALF an hour before departure is generally adequate.
 Platforms are generally well-signed and accessible.

 Give yourself plenty of time for the airport or station procedures.